MaciejSantkiewicz/RPG-shotter-survival-game/README.md

 <li>experience and skills/weapon upgrades system
 <li>unlimited waves of enemies that will scale with time
 <li>player can shoot in 4 direction (up, down, left and right) based on mouse position
-<li)move with W,S,A,D and shoot with LMB.
+<li>move with W,S,A,D and shoot with LMB.
 To unpause the game when the level up pops up press SPACE or ESC
 </ul>
+<p></p>
 <p></p>
 <b>Code features:</b>
 <ul>